2:1 Fitness Landscape

 So a few brave agents (like Manet, Monet, and Degas) boldly jump off the current fitness peak, deeply unsatisfied by the status quo.
 This jump into the abyss is a terrible idea for most people, as jumping from safety into the unknown gives a much higher probability of not passing on any information at all. (as the numerous test pilots killed trying to break the sound barrier, or settlers trying to across the Atlantic in rickety boat can attest)

 This is why low cost index funds are so great for most people.
 There is a market capitalization selection bias that constantly culls the herd.
 New and successful companies enter the index, while failing ones exit.
-As an investor, you can "safely" park your money in an index and be as abstracted as possible from the gyrations of individual fitness peaks, by owning the collective basket of all fitness peaks.
+As an investor, you can "safely" park your money in an index and be as abstracted as possible from the gyrations of individual fitness peaks, by owning the collective basket of most fitness peaks.
 (E.g. if Xerox becomes noncompetitive and drops out of the index, Apple or another newer successful player will replace it proportional to their market cap weighting)

 Borderless friction reduction: or How the West was Won